 In the spirit of Michael Pollen's Omnivore's Dilemma, The Story of Seeds is a timely work of nonfiction that reveals the loss of even the smallest seeds can have irreparable ramifications.

 Something as small as a seed can have a world-wide impact.
-As the world becomes more aware of the threats climate change, genetic modification, and deforestation has on the longevity of our natural resources, young readers must rally to preserve our food and world.
-Readers of Michael Pollen will thoroughly enjoy the depth and fascinatingly intricate social economy of seeds.
+As the world becomes more aware of the threats climate change, genetic modification, and deforestation have on the longevity of our natural resources, young readers must rally to preserve our food and world.
+Readers of Michael Pollan will thoroughly enjoy the depth and fascinatingly intricate social economy of seeds.

 National Science Teachers Association 2017 Top Science Trade Books for K-12 Students